Get to know us. Say hello.

 Co-founder & CEO

-Corinne lives with depression and anxiety.
+Corinne lives with depression and anxiety, and identifies as neurodiverse on the Autism spectrum.
 She is a Fulbright Scholar (Carnegie Mellon University) and MIT Sloan Fellow who’s experienced in design and visual communications.
 Formerly in charge of innovation engagement at a UN agency, Corinne is our MBA who makes sure we stay afloat.
 Her superpower is being a former professional singer.
 She once performed for the president of Kazakhstan.
 She can also speak, read and write in Hebrew, which she learned as a language student in Israel.
 (Okay, two superpowers.)

 Co-founder & COO

 Brendan lives with leukemia and peripheral neuropathy.
 He is a Twitter geek and humanitarian who’s lived and worked in Kosovo, North Korea, Sri Lanka, Libya, Jordan, and Iraq.
 He’s experienced in information management and crisis communications, often in war-torn countries.
 Brendan is a great storyteller who knows how to keep communities engaged and never tires of kim chi, even for breakfast.
 Brendan’s superpower is karaoke.
 He once sang “Do Re Mi” from The Sound of Music with North Korea’s Vice Foreign Minister.